Hide Web Server Information and Modify Server Header on Nginx.

 more_set_headers sets user specified information.

-Verify whether any syntax error on the configuration.
+Verify whether there are any syntax errors in the configuration.

 nginx -t